Elko, Georgia: Decline

 The boll weevil blight had a devastating effect on the town's commerce.
 The Bank of Elko soon liquidated its assets and closed, followed by many other businesses in Elko.
 Local farmers switched to peach crops, and Elko citizens built a peach packing shed, but the town never recovered its former prosperity.
 In 1915 or afterward, a fire caused by cinders from a locomotive smokestack burned down Elko's remaining stores.
 Scheduled passenger service to Elko ended in 1930.

 The town's last mayor was Joe Norton "Nick" Buff.
 In the latter half of the twentieth century only Paul Davis' general store, which doubled as the town's post office, remained open in Elko.

 Origin of the name

 The origin of the name "Elko" is unknown, but it is believed to have been bestowed by the GS&F railroad company in 1889.
 Other railroad towns named "Elko" exist in the American states of Nevada and South Carolina.

 Present-day Elko

 With the demise of railroad passenger service, Elko became more isolated in the latter half of the twentieth century than it had been in the 1890s, and the population declined.
 Elko's residential district, with its Victorian houses shaded by oak and pecan trees, attracts some residents who commute to nearby cities.
-As an unincorporated community, Elko is governed by the Houston County Board of Commissioners and protected by county sheriff's patrols and a volunteer fire department.
-The town's churches hold both weekly and monthly services, with some residents attending more than one church on alternating Sundays.
+As an unincorporated community, Elko is governed by the Houston County Board of Commissioners and protected by county sheriff's patrols and a fire department staffed partly by volunteers.
+The town's churches hold either weekly or monthly services, with some residents attending a different church on successive Sundays.